jigoshop/jigoshop/readme.txt

 = I need hosting! =

-We offer optimised hosting packages starting from 10 GBP per month at http://jigowatt.co.uk
+You're in luck!
+We offer <a href="http://jigowatt.co.uk">optimised hosting packages</a> starting from 10 GBP per month.

-= I need support! =
+= I need help! =

 We have a <a href="http://forum.jigoshop.com" title="Jigoshop support forum">community forum</a> for getting help from other users.
-However, if you want priority, dedicated support from Jigoshop staff, we do offer <a href="http://jigoshop.com/support/" title="Jigoshop Premium Support">support packages</a>.
+However, if you want priority, dedicated support from Jigoshop staff, we do offer <a href="http://jigoshop.com/support/" title="Jigoshop Premium Support">premium support packages</a>.

 == Screenshots ==